No products in the cart.

 Many CBD edibles don’t contain any THC, meaning they are made with CBD isolate— a form of purified CBD.
 Sunset Lake CBD’s CBD Sour Gummy Bears are one such example.

 The Dos & Don’ts Of Making CBD Edibles

 Don’t Fly Blind

 So you have some CBD Hemp Flower and want to make some CBD edibles?
 How much are you going to use for your infusion?
 How much cooking fat should you use?
 Because cannabinoids are metabolized differently when you eat them compared to when you smoke or apply them topically, it’s important to be as precise with your dosages as possible.
 Don’t fly blind.

 Making accurately dosed CBD edibles takes a bit of math and plugging in numbers.
 Luckily, the good folks over at Veriheal.com have created this free-to-use edible dosage calculator that can do most of the heavy lifting for us.

 You’ll need a few things:

-Using the certificate of analysis, you can figure out your flower’s CBD% and THC% and plug those directly into your edible dosage calculator.
-You’ll also want to convert the amount of fat (butter, oil, etc.) in your recipe from whatever measurement is given in the recipe to teaspoons, as that’s the unit of measurement our edible calculator uses.
+Using your certificate of analysis, you can figure out your flower’s potency and plug those directly into your edible dosage calculator.
+You’ll also want to convert the amount of fat (butter, oil, hemp oil, etc) in your recipe to the edible calculator’s units of measurement.